Gender of the Holy Spirit: Messianic Jews

 The B'nai Yashua Synagogues Worldwide, a Messianic group headed by Rabbi Moshe Koniuchowsky, holds to the feminine view of the Holy Spirit.
 Messianic Judaism is considered by most Christians and Jews to be a form of Christianity.

 There are also some other independent Messianic groups with similar teachings.
 Some examples include Joy In the World; The Torah and Testimony Revealed; Messianic Judaism - The Torah and the Testimony Revealed; and the Union of Nazarene Jewish Congregations/Synagogues, who also count as canonical the Gospel of the Hebrews which has the unique feature of referring to the Holy Spirit as Jesus' Mother.

 Some scholars associated with mainline denominations, while not necessarily indicative of the denominations themselves, have written works explaining a feminine understanding of the third member of the Godhead.

 Moravian Brethren

 There was a well established place in liturgy, prayer and doctrine for the Holy Spirit as the Mother amongst the Moravian Brethren, exemplified by Count Zinzendorf especially.

 Gnosticism

 In the Secret Book of John, an ancient codex from the Nag Hammadi Library used in Christian Gnosticism, the divine female principle Barbelo is referred to as the Holy Spirit.

+The Gnostic Gospel of Philip contains the following, "Some said, "Mary conceived by the Holy Spirit."
+They are in error.
+They do not know what they are saying.
+When did a woman ever conceive by a woman?"

+The Gospel of The Hebrews also refers to The Holy Spirit as feminine.